aces/Loris-MRI/docs/scripts_md/File.md

 Sets the fileData property named `$propertyName` to the value of `$value`.

+INPUTS:
-INPUT: name of the fileData property, value of the fileData property to be set
+  - $paramName: name of the `fileData` property
+  - $value    : value of the `fileData` property to be set

 ### setParameter($parameterName, $value)

 Sets the parameter named `$parameterName` to the value of `$value`.

+INPUTS:
-INPUT: name of the parameter, value of the parameter to be set
+  - $paramName: name of the parameter
+  - $value    : value of the parameter to be set

 ### removeParameter($parameterName)